If Jesus Came to Your House

-Suggested prayer: “Dear God, please help me to so live that should Jesus turn up in my house in person, there would be nothing that I would be embarrassed or shamed about.
-Thank you for hearing and answering my prayer.
-Gratefully in Jesus name, amen.”
+Suggested prayer: "Dear God, please help me to so live that should Jesus turn up in my house in person, there would be nothing that I would be embarrassed or shamed about.
+Thank You for hearing and answering my prayer.
+Gratefully in Jesus's name, amen."

 1. Romans 12:1-2 (NKJV).

-2. The Truman story is told in David McCullough, Truman (New York: Simon & Schuster, 1992), 623, and recorded in Nelson's Complete Book of Stories, Illustrations, and Quotes by Robert J. Morgan.
+2. The President Truman story is told in David McCullough's book, Truman, (New York: Simon & Schuster, 1992), 623, and recorded in Nelson's Complete Book of Stories, Illustrations, and Quotes by Robert J. Morgan.

 3. Credited to Lois Blanchard Eades.